cubicap/Jaculus-link/docs/architecture.md

 them to be subscribed to a specific channel on a `Router` instance.
 They must process the received data without blocking, preferably only by storing the data in a buffer and processing it later.

-Communicators used for sending data directly access the `Router` instance and send data to a specific channel on a specific link (or links).
+Communicators that send data access the `Router` instance directly and send data to a specific channel on a specific link (or links).

 The provided communicator types are:

-- `OutputStreamCommunicator` - sends data as a stream of bytes.
+- `OutputStreamCommunicator` - sends data as a stream of bytes
-- `InputStreamCommunicator` - receives data as a stream of bytes.
+- `InputStreamCommunicator` - receives data as a stream of bytes
-- `OutputPacketCommunicator` - sends data using the underlying data framing.
+- `OutputPacketCommunicator` - sends data while exposing the underlying data framing
-- `InputPacketCommunicator` - receives data using the underlying data framing.
+- `InputPacketCommunicator` - receives data while exposing the underlying data framing

 The communicators for the `Router` class are implemented in [`jac/link/routerCommunicator.h`](/doxygen/routerCommunicator_8h/)